 The following provides the results from the tracking and accounting efforts as a measure of progress towards meeting phosphorus reduction goals as well as supporting information for developing the five-year targets for agricultural and developed land sectors.
-Data shown includes up to SFY 2023, so actual achievements as of the printing of this plan may be higher.
+Data shown includes only up to SFY 2023; therefore, actual achievements as of the plan's release may be higher.